-So now, when this season of early sunrises and waning light arrives, it brings with it a bittersweet reminder of the time I waited in the middle.
+So now, when this season of early sunrises and waning light arrives, it brings a bittersweet reminder of the time I waited in the middle.

 How to have hope while waiting through a season of depression.

-The summer held two more months of stifling heat but in the gentle breeze I hear the soft sigh of trees, “I grow tired of sprouting leaves and long for autumn’s rest.”
+The summer held two more months of stifling heat, but on the gentle breeze, I heard the soft sigh of trees, “I grow tired of sprouting leaves and long for autumn’s rest.”

 I feel a leaning inward when August tumbles precipitously into September.
 This time period prompted me, like the trees, to await the relief of another season.
 Nestled within their shadow’s stretch, the whispers of fall beckon as I longed for the weather to match my soul’s condition.